Varsity Stadium: First stadium

 In mid-1986, Varsity Stadium played host to the World Lacrosse Championships, a tournament featuring the United States, Canada, England, and Australia.
 The US defeated Canada in the final, 18–9.

 The new Toronto Blizzard returned to Varsity in 1987 as part of the Canadian Soccer League but would move to the smaller Centennial Park Stadium as a cost-cutting move.
 They returned in 1993 as a member of the American Professional Soccer League but again were forced to move, this time to Lamport Stadium, again due to financial difficulties.
-Varsity Stadium continued to host the Canadian intercollegiate championship, the Vanier Cup (as it had been for most years from 1965–1988 [with exception of 1973–75]), but that too moved to larger quarters such as SkyDome (now known as Rogers Centre) as the popularity of the collegiate championship grew.
+Varsity Stadium continued to host the Canadian intercollegiate championship, the Vanier Cup (as it had been for most years from 1965 to 1988 [with exception of 1973–75]), but that too moved to larger quarters such as SkyDome (now known as Rogers Centre) as the popularity of the collegiate championship grew.

 Canada's national soccer team played several matches at Varsity Stadium, including crucial World Cup qualifying matches versus Costa Rica in 1985 and Mexico in 1993.
 Friendly matches versus Germany and the Netherlands were also staged in 1994.

 Minor league professional soccer team Toronto Lynx moved into the stadium in 1997 but was forced to move to Centennial Park Stadium due to the impending demolition of the historic facility.

 The stadium was demolished mid-2002 after the cost of maintaining the large facility was far more than it generated in revenue.
 At that time, several structural sections of the stadium were being held up by temporary repairs, and the future integrity of the structure was in question.
 The field and track were retained after the demolition.
 During the demolition and re-building of the site Toronto Varsity Blues relocated to Birchmount Stadium in Scarborough.